 Cement render is used for a more reasons than one.
 Home owners can use render to increase the life span of their retaining walls while also making them look great.
 Cement render thickness can vary and it will depend on factors such as the brickwork and how much render is needed to be applied so that the wall will be straight and smooth.

 Cement render sometimes gets bad reviews as acrylic render manufacturers try to push their products onto customers and into the marketplace.
-Truth is sand cement render is a great product and using acrylic will not stop your wall cracking when the structure moves it will just give more assistance.
+Truth is sand cement rendering is a great option to render your home but is a inferior product to acrylic render.
+When it comes to cracking walls using acrylic will not stop your wall cracking when the structure moves it will just give more assistance in comparison to sand cement.

 There are three ways to give your cement render colour.
-Oxide is the only way where the colour is in the render, the other two options coloured acrylic render and paint are applied onto the cement render after 28 days.
+If you plan to do a render colour finish we definitely recommend using an acrylic render instead of cement render.
+When it comes to the colour being in the first coat of render adding oxide is the only way where the colour is in the render, the other two options coloured acrylic render and paint.

 Read more below about your 3 options when giving your render the desired colour.